pravega/pravega/documentation/src/docs/deployment/kubernetes-install.md

 $ kubectl -n pravega-io apply -f deploy
 ```

-Note that the Pravega operator only monitors the `PravegaCluster` resources which are created in the same namespace, `pravega-io` in this example.
-Therefore, before creating a `PravegaCluster` resource, make sure an operator exists in that namespace.
+Note that the Pravega Operator only monitors the `PravegaCluster` resources which are created in the same namespace, `pravega-io` in this example.
+Therefore, before creating a `PravegaCluster` resource, make sure an Operator exists in that namespace.

 ```
 $ kubectl -n pravega-io create -f example/cr.yaml